 - Talk about the undeserved goodness of God’s grace with other believers.
 Gather often and get excited about what God is doing.
 Make it important.

-Change your thinking from “share the gospel,” to “ask the gospel.”
+It doesn’t have to be!
 Most Christians think evangelism is a speech to memorize.
 However, the Bible is full of stories of men, including Jesus, who introduced the gospel via good questions.
-Greg Stier created a fantastic method for this: Ask, Admire, Admit:

-ADMIRE: Find one thing you can relate with or celebrate about the person’s answer.
+Find one thing you can celebrate about the person’s answer.
+What can you relate to?
 This is not the time to disagree.
 Use “I” statements to ensure the person feels loved and heard:

 “I totally get your commitment to mindfulness.”